 [Section 42E inserted by No. 20 of 2002 s.
 133.]

 42F.
-Restriction on Commission’s power in relation to industrial agreements
+Commission’s power over negotiating parties restricted

 Except as provided in section 42G, the Commission must not give any direction or make any order or declaration requiring, or having the effect of requiring, a negotiating party to enter into an industrial agreement or to include any matter in, or exclude any matter from, an industrial agreement.